Safest City In America

 Proceeding as Anticipated

 Reviewing for Improvement

-In the third quarter of FY2018, the City experienced no water quality testing violations.
-This means the City was in full compliance with all applicable regulations each day of the 3rd quarter.
+In the 4th quarter of FY2018, the City experienced no water quality testing violations.
+This means the City was in full compliance with all applicable regulations each day of the 4th quarter.
 The City continues to see success in delivering water that exceeded all regulatory standards.
 This success is largely driven by the dedicated licensed operations staff.
 In addition to qualified staff, the City utilized a risk-based asset management strategy designed to ensure the system is operating properly.
 This strategy includes a number of current steps that are in place to help strengthen our processes.
-The steps include a proactive CIP program aimed at making investments into the asset prior to failure, a robust SCADA system which provides 24/7 real time monitoring and alarms, and a work order system that helps track preventative maintenance schedules for all equipment.
+The steps include a proactive capital improvement plan (CIP) program aimed at making investments into the asset prior to failure, a robust supervisory control and data acquisition (SCADA) system which provides 24/7 real time monitoring and alarms, and a work order system that helps track preventative maintenance schedules for all equipment.
 The continued investment in proactive maintenance is the key to the programs' continued success.

 Drinking Water Compliance

 This indicator is reported as a percentage of time the City meets all health related drinking water standards.
 The City measures its compliance relative to primary maximum contaminate levels and treatment techniques.
 The indicator is calculated on a rolling annual basis as follows:

 Percent of Drinking Water in Compliance = # of days City was in full compliance with all applicable regulations / 365.

 The target is 100%.
 This target reflects that the City strives to ensure that there are no water quality violations.
 The City’s goal is to stay in compliance with all applicable regulations from regulatory agencies in order to provide safe, clean drinking water to residents and visitors.